borkdude/blog/posts/babashka-java-reflection-type-hints.md

 I didn't use any type hints, but the names of the var should give you an idea what's happening:

-- a threadpool is created
+- a thread pool is created
 - a piece of work in the form of a function is submitted
 - the thread-pool returns a future which we can dereference to do a blocking wait and get the result.